awet-dev/laminas_workshop/README.md

 - if you don't install laminas-db during project installation, install it by running `composer require laminas/laminas-db` in the terminal.
 - #### To can interact with the database in two ways :-
 - 1. To configure our database in the `config/autoload/global.php` as described in this tutorial.
-  2. To use the `Adapter` module directly in your app to configure the database. see [Adapter doc here](https://docs.laminas.dev/laminas-db/adapter/)
+  2. To use the `Adapter` module directly in your app to configure the database. see [Adapter doc here](https://docs.laminas.dev/laminas-db/adapter/), the adapter is configured in module/Question/adapter/adapter.config.php.
+But change it as per you database detail.

 - If you choose the first one go as pre the tutorial, but for the second one instantiate `TableGateway` with the first parameter `table_name` and the second one is the `adapter` you instantiate in the previous step.
 Using the $tableGateway instance, we can insert, delete, select and update our data.
 So using the tableGateway insert the values you get from the form and save it in the database.

 ### The final step :-